nicksessa/bamazon/README.md

 This project is an Amazon-like storefront which utilizes a MySQL database.
 The app takes in orders from customers and depletes stock from the store's inventory.
 As a bonus the app also tracks product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

-## Instructions
+## Customer View

-### Challenge #1: Customer View (Minimum Requirement)
+### The Database Setup

-1. Create a MySQL Database called `bamazon`.
+1. Using a MySQL Database called `bamazon`.

-2. Then create a Table inside of that database called `products`.
+2. We create a Table inside of that database called `products`.

-3. The products table should have each of the following columns:
+3. The products table has each of the following columns:

    * item_id (unique id for each product)